| Documentation

 Pending Order Detection

-DipScripts run on a continuous loop (typically every 5 seconds).
+DipScripts run on a continuous loop.
+The execution frequency depends on your subscription tier.
 If an order is still pending when your script runs again, the system automatically detects this and prevents duplicate orders from being placed.

 • Buy Orders: If a pending buy order exists for the ticker, new buy orders are blocked